Click on the image for the Architecture Department flyer!

 techniques and their dependencies upon each other.

 Most classes are taught in the afternoon and evening to meet the requirements of working and full-time students.
-Not only does the department offer instruction in manual drawing, but also computer-aided drafting techniques like AutoCAD (see below for other software).
-Students have the option of using either method of drawing in the advanced drafting/design classes.
+Not only does the department offer instruction in manual drawing, but also Building Information Modeling (BIM) software such as Revit Architecture and AutoCAD (see below for other software).
+Students have the option of using one of these methods of drawing in the advanced drafting/design classes.
 Students will find that most classes are taught in an informal, studio-type environment similar to the methods used at 5-year Architecture schools.
 All of the instructors within the department feel an obligation to help students achieve their goals as they relate to the study of Architecture.
 Many of the advanced design classes include instruction in model building which teaches the skills needed to create a study or finished scale model of their project.

 • Commercial Drafting and Design